 Try and avoid doing this if you can, because dogs don’t process sugar well – especially refined sugar.

-Instead, look to the likes of honey, which is far more healthy, no less sweet, and actually packs in even more vitamins for your Pitsky to benefit from.
+Instead, look to the likes of honey, which is far more healthy, no less sweet, and packs in even more vitamins for your Pitsky to benefit from.

 Male vs Female